 “Among the most common challenges of concrete rehabilitation are crack repair, patching, using strengthening methods (in lieu of repair) like carbon fibre plate or wrap, and generally choosing the most appropriate repair materials for an effective long-term solution.
 A decision should also be taken on whether strengthening methods should be opted for instead of repair.
 Fortunately, the range of concrete repair products available today has made it possible to economically refurbish structures that just a few decades ago would have had to be demolished and rebuilt.
 The input from specialists in concrete rehabilitation – and the selection of the correct products – will avoid common pitfalls of concrete repairs,” Trew observes.

-He says a.b.e.®s range of concrete repair products is based on epoxies, synthetic resins, silanes, and cementitious materials.
+He says a.b.e.®’s range of concrete repair products is based on epoxies, synthetic resins, silanes, and cementitious materials.
 Applications include flexible slurries and coatings for protecting and waterproofing the concrete parts of bridges, silos, buildings, and water containment structures against attack from their environment. “ a.b.e.® can supply a wide range of products – as well as professional advice – on projects such as concrete crack injection, fairing, reprofiling, priming, mortar repair, and the rehabilitation of spalled concrete surfaces to name just a few requirements of concrete repair procedure which could save the owners thousands if not millions of Rands,” he states.

 Major projects for which a.b.e.® supplied concrete repair products and consultation include:

-Omnia fertilizer tank bases, Sasolburg
+- Omnia fertilizer tank bases, Sasolburg;

-Savana City reservoir, Sebokeng, Gauteng
+- Savana City reservoir, Sebokeng, Gauteng;

-Northam Plats Mine cooling towers
+- Northam Plats Mine cooling towers;

-Port Elizabeth Airport runway
+- Port Elizabeth Airport runway; and